ubaldot/defrecs/README.md

 Here, we aim at defining a software architecture and some guidelines that can help in preventing bugs when concurrency programming is employed.
 Furthermore, the proposed architecture allows different people working on different components without the risk of interfering one each other.
+For example, one person may work in designing a PID controller, another person or team in developing a Kalman filter for estimating some quantities, etc.